 Withdrawing students receiving federal financial aid will have their awards adjusted in compliance with the Return of Title IV Aid requirements.
 Please see the Financial Assistance section of catalog for further details.

 Refunds are processed beginning at the end of the withdrawal period for the applicable semester and are normally processed weekly thereafter by the Bursar’s Office.
-All student refunds are generated via the student’s HigherOne selected preference (CTC OneCard, paper check, or ACH transfer).
+All student refunds are sent to the student-selected refund preference.

 Transfer of Fees

 Fees may not be transferred from one semester to a future semester.
 If a student is unable to attend school during the semester for which fees were paid, the refund procedure will be followed.